 Existing land use classifications and acreage totals are presented in Table 21.
-Agriculture accounts for the largest share of the Towns land area at about 67 percent.
-The next largest land use category is Woodlands at about 24 percent, followed by Residential at about 5 percent and Transportation at about 3 percent.
-Uses such as Commercial, Industrial, Governmental, Outdoor Recreation, Open Lands, and Water each occupy less than a percent of the Town.
-Note that "outdoor recreation" refers to developed facilities like parks and golf courses, which is different from recreation like hunting or snowmobiling that takes place within land uses like woodlands.
+Agriculture accounts for the largest share of the Town's land area at about 61 percent.
+The next largest land use category is Woodlands at about 29 percent, followed by Residential at about 5 percent and Transportation at about 3 percent.
+Uses such as Commercial, Industrial, Governmental, Open Lands, and Water occupy the rest of the Town.